bazelbuild/rules_docker/README.md

 ```

 This can then be referenced in `BUILD` files as `@gitlab//image`.

+**NOTE:** This should only be used if a custom `client_config` was set.
+If you want
+          to use the DOCKER_CONFIG env variable or the default home directory
+	  use the standard `container_pull` rule.

 **NOTE:** This will only work on systems with Python >2.7.6